Skip to content

 What styling tags get removed during conversion?

-This tool strips basic SubRip-style markup such as italics, bold, underline, and font wrappers—for example <i>, <b>, <u>, and <font ...> pairs—because SBV has nowhere to store them.
-Everything else on the dialogue line stays byte-for-byte once those tags are gone.
+The converter strips basic SubRip-style markup such as italics, bold, underline, and font wrappers — for example <i>, <b>, <u>, and <font ...> — because SBV has no field to store them.
+Every other character on the dialogue line is preserved exactly once those tags are removed.

 Will YouTube auto-translate my SBV captions?

-Auto-translation in YouTube is a separate Studio feature tied to your video settings and available languages, not something this converter toggles on or off.
-Uploading SBV versus SRT does not change whether YouTube offers machine translations; it only changes the file structure you hand to the importer.
+Auto-translation is a separate YouTube Studio feature tied to your video and language settings, not something this converter controls.
+Uploading SBV instead of SRT does not change whether YouTube offers machine translations; it only changes the file structure you hand to the importer.

 Can I keep italics or bold text in YouTube captions?

-Even when you leave styling tags inside an SRT, YouTube's default caption renderer ignores most rich formatting—viewers rarely see true italics or bold on watch pages regardless of format.
-Stripping those tags for SBV therefore costs you little in real-world presentation; the change is cosmetic while the spoken text stays identical.
+YouTube's default caption renderer ignores most rich formatting, so viewers rarely see true italics or bold on the watch page regardless of file format.
+Stripping those tags for SBV therefore costs little in real presentation; the change is cosmetic while the spoken text stays identical.

-YouTube adjusts limits over time, so always check the current Studio upload dialog if you are near extremes.
-In practice, subtitle files are tiny compared to video uploads; if your SRT is unusually large because of massive speaker logs, consider splitting cues in a dedicated editor before converting here.
+YouTube adjusts its limits over time, so check the current Studio upload dialog if you are near an extreme.
+In practice subtitle files are tiny next to video, so size is rarely an issue.
+If an SRT is unusually large, split its cues in a dedicated editor before converting here.

 Can I edit the SBV file before uploading?

-Absolutely—SBV is plain text.
-Download from this tool, tweak wording in any editor, then upload through YouTube Studio.
-As long as you keep each cue's timestamp line in the start,end pattern, YouTube will continue to parse it the same way this converter generated it.
+Yes, SBV is plain text.
+Download it from this tool, adjust the wording in any text editor, then upload it through YouTube Studio.
+As long as each cue keeps its timestamp line in the start,endpattern, YouTube parses the edited file exactly as it parsed the converter's output.